mjhea0/node-twitter-sentiment/readme.md

 $ node app
 ```

-You should see the "Welcome to Express Text".
+You should see the "Welcome to Express" Text.

 ## Server Side Code